gknowles/dimcli/docs/src/reference.md

 cli.errMsg | Error message, only meaningful when exitCode() != EX_OK
-cli.errDetail | Additional information that may help the user correct their mistake, may be empty. cli.progName | Program name received in argv[0] cli.commandMatched | Command to run, as selected by argv, empty string if there are no commands defined or none were selected. opt.[operator&nbsp;bool](guide.md#life-after-parsing) | True if the value was populated from the command line, whether the resulting value is the same as the default is immaterial. opt.[operator *](guide.md#life-after-parsing) | Reference to underlying value or, for OptVec, vector of values. opt.[operator ->](guide.md#life-after-parsing) | Pointer to underlying value or value vector.
+cli.errDetail | Additional information that may help the user correct their mistake, may be empty. cli.progName | Program name received in argv[0] cli.commandMatched | Command to run, as selected by the arguments, empty string if there are no commands defined or none were selected. opt.[operator&nbsp;bool](guide.md#life-after-parsing) | True if the value was populated from the command line, whether the resulting value is the same as the default is immaterial. opt.[operator *](guide.md#life-after-parsing) | Reference to underlying value or, for OptVec, vector of values. opt.[operator ->](guide.md#life-after-parsing) | Pointer to underlying value or value vector.